agumabong/agumabong.github.io/README.md

 *	Built and tested circuits on a breadboard given specific diagrams.
 *	Applied calculations to ensure readings from the test matched the numbers in the schematic.
 *	Used and implemented various tools such as oscilloscopes, voltmeters and waveform generators.
-*	Tested the implementation of various products (Arduino and Raspberry Pi)
 *	Wrote detailed reports and tutorials on installation, setup, and usage of aforementioned products.
 *	Gained proficiency in soldering and the tools associated with building breadboards.
 ## Skills